You will be asked to register, choose the category you want to enter and submit details about the entry.

 You will be able to log in to the entry system and amend/add entries up until the closing dates for entries, which is the 30th June 2017.

-The main body of your entry, the one page word document, will consist of a brief description of:
+The main body of your entry will consist of a brief description of:

 You will need to submit your entry photo, along with any additional supporting material – such as evaluations, inspection reports, testimonials or press cuttings – to back up any statements.
 Supporting material should be uploaded along with your entry where possible.
 If this is not possible, then you may post supporting material, clearly stating the entry it is accompanying, to: